sthagen/laskea/examples/basic/test-plans-from-local-data.md

 ## Test Plan First Summary (P-1)

+The Test Plan consists of 2 Test Cases

 ### Test Case Summary Of A Hundred And One (C-101)

 ||*A*||*B*||
 |v1|v2|
 **Note**: Something noteworthy.